You are here

 The Marketplace has established the following 6 Action Clusters so far: Business models; Citizen Focus; Integrated infrastructure & processes; Policy & Regulations / Integrated planning; Sustainable Districts and Built Environment; Sustainable Urban Transport.

-A new invitation for commitments is not foreseen for 2014.
-However, stakeholders interested in taking part in Action Cluster have the possibility to join an existing commitment according to the specific rules of procedures prepared by the Commission, detailing the whole process and requirements.
+A new invitation for commitments is not foreseen for mid 2015.
+However, stakeholders interested in taking part in Action Cluster have the possibility to join an existing commitment or get involved as an external expert.

 Solution Proposals are innovative ways in which cities have become smarter.
 This could have been through using new technologies, or by combining existing technologies in new ways.
 Innovative approaches to organizing the stakeholders or leveraging systems available in other cities can also lead to major advances.
 The SPs published on the Marketplace allow the stakeholders, in particular city authorities, to discover all kind of innovations in different areas.